What day is our recycling collected?

 Gloucester City Council's recycling box collections are weekly.
 Please put your recycling box out by 7am on the day of collection.
 You can also contact us for an additional or replacement box or to arrange an assisted collection for the elderly or infirm.

-If you have enough recycling for more than one box, it will help to speed up collections if you separate the items into separate boxes click here to see how.
+If you have enough recycling for more than one box, it will help to speed up collections if you separate the items into separate boxes, please see below.
 This will allow the recycling vehicles to move more quickly down your street.

 - Newspaper & magazines